Hearing Loss Causes

 The good news is that those who do seek help for their hearing loss notice a marked improvement in communication and therefore a reduction of those negative emotions leading to a decreased likelihood of depression.

 If you don’t use it, you’ll lose it!

-Why? – When the hearing nerve and hearing part of the brain are deprived of sound, they gradually atrophy (weaken).
+Why? – When a person has untreated hearing loss the hearing nerve and hearing part of the brain are deprived of sound, and will gradually atrophy (weaken).
 When this weakening occurs, it makes managing hearing loss through means like hearing aids and other assistive listening devices more difficult.
-The medical term for this phenomenon is auditory deprivation.
+The medical term for this phenomenon is Auditory Deprivation.